LucianLaFleur/pythonCyberSecurityProjects/code_samples/README_code_samples.txt

-takes an input (myUsernames.txt) defined in the code itself, for a list of usernames to try. similarly has a password input (myPasswords.txt) looks for a response containing the word indicated in the "needle", assuming "welcome" is on the responding webpage
+takes an input (myUsernames.txt) defined in the code itself, for a list of usernames to try. similarly has a password input (myPasswords.txt) looks for a response containing the word indicated in the "needle", assuming "welcome" is on the responding webpage Targets the given IP address and port; may require connecting over a web portal